joselhs/pneumonia_detector/README.md

 The aim of this work is to automatize the detection of Pneumonia by using Deep Learning algorithms and only X-Ray images.
 Different techniques will be used in order to achieve the best possible results.
 If this task can be sucessfully achieved by a machine, then it will help doctors to save a lot of time that could be used in other actions.

 ## About
-In this repository you could find two things:
+In this repository you can find two things:
-- Jupyter Notebook: A *Jupyter Notebook* containing the creation, training and evaluation of Deep Learning models.
+- **Jupyter Notebook**: A *Jupyter Notebook* containing the creation, training and evaluation of Deep Learning models.
-- Streamlit App: A simple *Streamlit* App where you can upload a picture (X-Ray Chest image) and predict if it suffers from pneumonia or not.
+- **Streamlit App**: A simple *Streamlit* App where you can upload a picture (X-Ray Chest image) and predict if it suffers from pneumonia or not.